ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 Test Alt Hold
 -------------

+This test will allow to test the altitude controler and unsure the stability of your aircraft.

+1. Check :ref:`MOT_HOVER_LEARN <MOT_HOVER_LEARN>` is set to 2.
+This will allow the controler to learn by itself the correct hover value when flying.

-Take off in Stabilise and increase altitude to 5m.
-Switch to Alt_Hold and be ready to switch back.
+2. Take off in Stabilise and increase altitude to 5m.
+Switch to Alt_Hold and be ready to switch back to Stabilize.
 If the aircraft is hovering at a very low hover throttle value you may hear a reasonably fast oscillation in the motors.

-1. Check MOT_HOVER_LEARN is set to 2
-2. Ensure the aircraft has spent enough time in hover to let the hover throttle value converge to the correct value.
+Ensure the aircraft has spent at least 30 seconds in hover to let the hover throttle parameter converge to the correct value.
+Land and disarm the aircraft.

-3. Set:
+3. Set those parameter on ground and disarm preferably (confident pilot could try to set them in flight with GCS or CH6 tuning knob):

-  - PSC_ACCZ_I to 2 x MOT_THST_HOVER
+  - :ref:`PSC_ACCZ_I <PSC_ACCZ_I>` to 2 x :ref:`MOT_THST_HOVER <MOT_THST_HOVER>`
-  - PSC_ACCZ_P to MOT_THST_HOVER
+  - :ref:`PSC_ACCZ_P <PSC_ACCZ_P>` to :ref:`MOT_THST_HOVER <MOT_THST_HOVER>`

 Alt Hold starts to move up and down the position and velocity controllers may need to be reduced by 50%.
-These values are: PSC_POSZ_P and PSC_VELZ_P.
+These values are: :ref:`PSC_POSZ_P <PSC_POSZ_P>` and :ref:`PSC_VELZ_P <PSC_VELZ_P>`.

 Evaluating the aircraft tune
 ----------------------------